GrayAreaorg/Summer-Immersive-2014/class.md

 truth conveyed in meaningful, engaging experiences and intuitive interfaces that teach awareness of the consequences of our actions.
 >
-As for my own tools, I discovered that controlling the technology available expanded my possibilities to construct the future.
-As a result I tend to rely on it to make things aesthetically and functionally.

 <br>